keygen-sh/example-validation-caching/README.md

 # Example Validation Caching
 This is an example of caching validation responses locally.
-This particular command line script caches successful validation responses to the filesystem for 1 day, making sure a license is validated at most once per-day.
+This particular command line script caches successful validation responses, along with its cryptographic signature, to the filesystem for 1 day, making sure a license is validated at most once per-day.
+Storing the cryptographic signature helps prevent the cached data from being tampered with.

 Feel free to cache to another form of local storage, e.g. registry, etc.